holidaycheck/tech-blog/_posts/2018-01-03-testing-reducers.md

 Two things have changed:
 1. `initialState` is not exported from reducer.
 Frankly, why would it be?
 Will it be used anywhere in the application?
-No. It was for tests only.
+No. It has been for tests only.
-1. Right now, if `initialState` will change in reducer, a test will fail.
+1. Right now, if `initialState` will be changed in reducer, a test will fail.
 Yes!

 OK, let's check the other test, for `CHANGE_LANGUAGE` action type, with initialState still being exported from the reducer: